 Everybody loves pennies

-And it's a story that many investors have bought -- hook, line, and sinker.
-We typed "penny stocks" into Google and the search engine spit out "about 8,130,000" hits.
-We did the same for more time-tested terms such as "blue-chip stocks" and "dividend-paying stocks" and got just 1,920,000 and 571,000 hits, respectively.
+It's the potential of quick gains in "cheap" stocks that keeps investors coming back.
+We typed "penny stocks" into Google, and the search engine spat out "about 2,070,000" hits.
+We did the same for more time-tested terms such as "blue-chip stocks" and "dividend stocks" -- the terms folks should be searching for in a bear market like this -- and got just 247,000 and 129,000 hits, respectively.

 Sure, we expected a discrepancy, but the size of the gap was startling.
-It became even more interesting when we broke those hits down with Google Trends.
-According to Trends, penny stocks are particularly alluring to investors in Calgary, Tampa, Orlando, Miami, and Edmonton -- the locales where the term is most often searched.
+It became even more interesting when we broke down those hits with Google Trends.
+According to Trends, penny stocks are particularly alluring to investors in Tampa, Miami, and Orlando -- the locales where the term is most often searched.

 This stock is set to take off!
 Or not.